Everything You Ever Wanted to Know Speaker Series

 Join us to hear the stories of nonprofit leaders in our nation’s capital with our new virtual speaker series, Everything You Ever Wanted to Know Speaker Series!
 The ‘Everything Series’ will connect nonprofit leaders working in and around the DMV with emerging professionals who are looking for guidance as they grow in their careers.
 Speakers will share their unique stories and learnings from their careers, answering questions that we’re often too afraid to ask.
 Participants will come away from each speaker event with a greater awareness and broader understanding of leading in a nonprofit organization.

-This will be an inspiring and exciting conversation, and we hope you will join us to learn more about leading in a nonprofit organization with a community-led approach!
-You can also ask questions of Alexis about her journey and how she become the leader she is today.
+This will be an inspiring and exciting conversation, and we hope you will join us to learn more starting a nonprofits, alternatives to creating new organizations, and getting involved as a career decision!
+You can also ask questions of Sharon about her journey and how she become the leader she is today.

 About the speaker: